 Thank you for your interest in our College and programs.
-With the COVID-19 pandemic of 2020 and 2021, the tremendous value of healthcare professionals is even more evident.
+The past years of the COVID-19 pandemic have proven the tremendous value of healthcare professionals.
 The faculty and staff of Riverside College of Health Careers are dedicated to providing quality educational options from certificate to bachelor's degree programs for the future healthcare workforce of Virginia and beyond.

-All of our faculty meet or exceed the high standards of their professions and accreditation organizations and have chosen to make your educational goal their priority.
+Our faculty meet or exceed the high standards of their professions and accreditation organizations, and they have chosen to make your educational goal their priority.